Skip to main content

 Suggested Uses

-Grown in herb gardens, containers, or borders for culinary use—Mediterranean cuisine, sausages, stuffings, soups, herb butter, tea, dried herb blends.
-Sweeter and milder than oregano.
-Essential in French herbes de Provence.
+Grown in herb gardens, containers of 2 gallons or more, or borders for culinary use — Mediterranean cuisine, sausages, stuffings, soups, herb butter, tea, and dried herb blends.
+Sweeter and milder than oregano with pine and citrus undertones.
+The species is one of the four herbs in French herbes de Provence (alongside thyme, rosemary, and savory).
 Knot-like flowers.
 60-80 days from seed.
-Tender—killed by frost, annual in most of North America.
-Slow germination.
-Not suitable for cold-winter gardens without season extension or indoor overwintering.
+Tender and killed by frost — grown as an annual in most of North America.
+Slow germination requires the indoor seed-starting head start.
+Not suited to cold-winter gardens without season extension or indoor overwintering.

 How to Identify

-Distinguished from oregano (O. vulgare) by the sweeter, milder, more delicate (versus pungent, sharper) flavor, the grey-green velvety (versus dark green smoother) leaves, the knot-like (versus open) flower clusters, and the tender (versus hardy) constitution.
-Distinguished from O. x majoricum (Italian oregano, a hybrid of the two) by the milder flavor and the tender habit.
-Sweet marjoram—grey-green velvety, sweet warm delicate, knotted flower clusters, tender perennial, Mediterranean.
+Separated from oregano (O. vulgare) by the sweeter milder flavor (versus pungent sharper), the grey-green velvety leaves (versus dark green smoother), the knot-like flower clusters (versus open spikes), and the tender (versus hardy) constitution.
+Separated from O. x majoricum (Italian oregano, a hybrid of the two species) by the milder flavor and the tender habit.
+Sweet marjoram carries the grey-green velvety leaves, sweet warm flavor, knotted flower clusters, tender perennial habit, and Mediterranean cultivation lineage — these characters together identify the species at field, market, or pot.

 Appearance